NEW: Ahmed Abu Khatallah was moved to a detention center in northern Virginia

 An earlier criminal complaint in July 2013 said the FBI believed it had evidence to charge him with murder and firing a weapon at the scene of the Benghazi attacks.
 Those additional charges, if formally added, could bring the death penalty.

-In his court appearance, Abu Khatallah, a Libyan national who the government said is about 43, requested consular assistance from the Libyan government.
+In his court appearance, Abu Khatallah, a Libyan national, requested consular assistance from the Libyan government.
 U.S. authorities were working with Libyan embassy officials in Washington to provide him the assistance.

 He had been interrogated aboard the USS New York after being captured earlier this month.
 Though he was interrogated both before and after he had been advised of his Miranda rights, he provided information to interrogators after being advised of those rights, a U.S. official told CNN.